 Once your birth plan is set, give a copy to your doctor to keep with your medical records, and take another copy to the hospital or birth center.
 You’ll also want to give copies of your birth plan to anyone who will be with you during labor.
 It’s a good idea to bring a few copies with you to the hospital or birth center when you go into labor, too.
 Another doctor may wind up delivering your baby if your regular doctor isn’t available.

 Download the Family Birthplace birth plan here.

 Are you all set for the big day?
 Your baby might arrive earlier than expected, so it’s worth having your baby hospital bag organized and packed around month eight of your pregnancy – just in case.

 The New Mom Checklist will help you prepare everything you’ll need for yourself and your new baby.
 Once all the bags are packed, keep them handy, either in the car or near the door, so you’ll be ready to go at a moment’s notice.

 Your Doula is welcome at MMC.
 Please let our staff know If your doula is going to be with you at MMC for the birth of your baby.

-It’s time, and you are on your way to The Family Birthplace at Memorial Medical Center to give birth!
+It’s time, and you are on your way to The Family Birthplace at MMC to give birth!
 When you arrive at the main entrance of the hospital, first check in at the Registration Desk.
 Do not be surprised if you are taken to the Emergency Department before being admitted into the Family Birthplace.

-Once you are settled in your private LDRP room, we will make sure to care for you based on any special instructions we have received from your healthcare provider, and your birth plan.
+Once you are settled in your private room, we'll make sure to care for you based on any special instructions we have received from your healthcare provider and your birth plan.
 We will review your medical history and obtain any necessary consents for care.

 A fetal monitor will be applied to obtain baseline information; monitoring will be continuous or intermittent, depending on the baseline information and/or the orders of your healthcare provider.
 If blood work is needed, it may be drawn at this time.